 -

-(2024) Signature Experience Grant (SEG) (Project in Development): Planned for the upcoming “Warrior Series,” a large-scale painting project exploring strength, identity, and masculinity.
+(2024) Signature Experience Grant (SEG) – Nominated for funding to support the “Warrior Series,” a large-scale painting project exploring strength and identity.
+Nathan declined the award due to timeline limitations.

 -